PaulBrownMagic/Frames/README.md

 Where there can be many of each subject, predicate, or object.
 See `test_db.json` for an example.
 JSON is not required, but it does work well.

-In terms of the language used, `type` is used to denote the slot describing what type of thing the subject is: a 'Class', or in the case of an instance, a 'NamedIndividual' and what class it is instantiating. `subClassOf` is used for the slot that is used for inheritence.
-This is to stay close to the language of the semantic web.
+In terms of the language used, two calculation categories are provided.
+`slimowl_inheritance` uses `type` to denote the slot describing what type of thing the subject is: a 'Class', or in the case of an instance, a 'NamedIndividual' and what class it is instantiating. `subClassOf` is used for the slot that is used for inheritence.
+This is to stay close to the language of the semantic web. `classic_inheritance` uses the classic terms `isa` and `ako` for "is a" and "a kind of", where `isa` denotes instantiation and `ako` denotes subsumption.
+You can re-use these as you wish, or create your own for your use-case and set it as a daemon.

 ## Adding daemons
 Daemons are added as facets to `frames`.
 Simply choose the correct protocol,